 Fig. 1.
-Modular coils and plasma configuration.
+Non-planar coils and plasma configuration.

-Fig. 2.
-QUASAR stellarator device design (CAD
+Fig. 3.
+QUASAR stellarator device design (CAD model).

-The engineering design of QUASAR is depicted in Fig. 2.
-The most critical subsystem, and the structural "backbone" of the device, is the modular coil array.
-A shell-type structure, with the coils supported on the inside surface, was adopted as a robust solution to the problem of minimizing deflections under a wide range of operating conditions (Fig. 3).
-The modular coil shell is divided into eighteen sectors, one per coil, each subtending twenty degrees of toroidal angle between planar flanges.
-Cutouts accommodate port penetrations into the vacuum vessel.
-The coil conductors were wound directly onto accurately machined support features on the shell sectors, and epoxy-impregnated in place for strength and stability.
-The magnet system is designed to be pre-cooled to cryogenic temperature (80 K); the temperature rise in a pulse is ≤ 40 K and heat is removed between pulses by liquid nitrogen coolant flowing through tubes on the outside of the coil winding pack.
+Fig. 3.
+The most critical subsystem, and the structural "backbone" of the device, is the non-planar coil array.
+A shell-type structure, with the coils supported on the inside surface, was adopted as a robust solution to the problem of minimizing deflections under a wide range of operating conditions (Fig. 2).
+The magnet system is designed to be pre-cooled to cryogenic temperature (80 K) and heat is removed between pulses by liquid nitrogen coolant flowing through tubes on the outside of the coil winding pack.